Sjord/Sjord.github.io/_posts/2019-02-11-insecure-direct-object-reference-in-growatt.md

 At our scouting clubhouse we have solar panels on the roof.
 These are connected with a Wi-Fi dongle to the internet so that you can view the amount of generated power through the [Growatt](https://server.growatt.com/) web site.
 In order to integrate this data into another application I created an Python [API client](https://github.com/Sjord/growatt_api_client) that retrieves the data on the solar panels.

-While looking for an API endpoint that provides higer resolution data, I mailed someone a link that worked for me:
+While looking for an API endpoint that provides higher resolution data, I mailed someone a link that worked for me:

     https://server.growatt.com/newPlantDetailAPI.do?plantId=23528&date=2019-02-09&type=1